mxdev92/You/replit.md

-✓ App now loads instantly without waiting for all images to download ✓ Optimized bandwidth usage with on-demand image loading as user scrolls ✓ Enhanced category display with perfect circular backgrounds (rounded-full)
+✓ App now loads instantly without waiting for all images to download ✓ Optimized bandwidth usage with on-demand image loading as user scrolls ✓ Enhanced category display with perfect circular backgrounds (rounded-full) ✓ FIXED: Duplicate "فواكه" category display issue
+✓ Added proper mapping for "مشروبات" category to display correctly as beverages/drinks ✓ Updated category translation fallback to prevent unknown categories from showing as fruits

 July 4, 2025:
 ✓ Replaced all native browser alert() dialogs with professional custom modal notifications